-- To receive the reports of the Directors and auditor and the audited financial statements of the Company for the year ended 31 December 2017. - To approve the Directors' Remuneration Report (excluding the Directors' Remuneration Policy set out on pages 50 to 59 of the Directors' Remuneration Report) which is set out on pages 47 to 68 of the Company's Annual Report and Accounts for the financial year ended 31 December 2017 (Annual Report). - 3.
-To approve the Directors' Remuneration Policy set out on pages 50 to 59 of the Annual Report. - To appoint BDO LLP as auditor to hold office from the conclusion of this Meeting until the conclusion of the next general meeting of the Company at which accounts are laid. - 5.
-To authorise the Audit and Risk Committee for and on behalf of the Board to determine the remuneration of the auditor. - 6.
-To re-elect Neil Goulden as a Director of the Company. - 7.
-To elect Simon Wykes as a Director of the Company. - 8.
-To re-elect Keith Laslop as a Director of the Company. - 9.
-To re-elect Nigel Brewster as a Director of the Company. - 10.
-To re-elect David Danziger as a Director of the Company. - 11.
-To re-elect Paul Pathak as a Director of the Company. - 12.
-To re-elect Jim Ryan as a Director of the Company. - 13.
-To re-elect Colin Sturgeon as a Director of the Company.

-- 14. That, in addition to the Option Authority and the Convertible Debenture Authority (as each such terms are defined in the Explanatory Notes), the Directors be generally and unconditionally authorised in accordance with section 551 of the Companies Act 2006 (the Act) to exercise all the powers of the Company to allot shares in the Company or grant rights to subscribe for or to convert any security into shares in the Company: - (a) up to an aggregate nominal amount of £2,475,297 being an amount equal to approximately one-third of the issued ordinary share capital of the Company as at the latest practicable date before publication of this Notice; and - (b) comprising equity securities (as defined in section 560(1) of the Act) up to an aggregate nominal amount of £2,475,297 being an amount equal to approximately one-third of the issued ordinary share capital of the Company as at the latest practicable date before publication of this Notice in connection with an offer by way of a rights issue, such authorities to apply until the end of the Company's next AGM after this resolution 14 is passed (or, if earlier, until the close of business on 30 June 2019) unless previously renewed, varied or revoked by the Company in general meeting but, in each case, so that the Company may make offers and enter into agreements before the authority expires which would, or might, require shares to be allotted or rights to subscribe for or to convert any security into shares to be granted after the authority expires, and the Directors may allot shares or grant such rights under any such offer or agreement as if the authority had not expired.
-References in this resolution 14 to the nominal amount of rights to subscribe for or to convert any security into shares (including where such rights are referred to as equity securities as defined in section 560(1) of the Act) are to the nominal amount of shares that may be allotted pursuant to the rights.
+- To receive the reports of the Directors and of the auditor and the audited financial statements of the Company for the financial year ended 31 December 2018. - To approve the Directors' Remuneration Report which is set out on pages 55 to 72 of the Company's Annual Report and Accounts for the financial year ended 31 December 2018 (the 'Annual Report') (although shareholders are not approving the policy, summarised on pages 58 to 63). - To re-appoint BDO LLP as auditor to hold office from the conclusion of this Meeting until the conclusion of the next general meeting of the Company at which accounts are laid. - To authorise the Audit and Risk Committee for and on behalf of the Board to determine the remuneration of the auditor. - 5.
+To re-appoint Neil Goulden as a Director of the Company. - 6.
+To re-appoint Simon Wykes as a Director of the Company. - 7.
+To re-appoint Keith Laslop as a Director of the Company. - 8.
+To re-appoint Nigel Brewster as a Director of the Company. - 9.
+To re-appoint Jim Ryan as a Director of the Company. - 10.
+To re-appoint Colin Sturgeon as a Director of the Company. - 11.
+To appoint Andria Vidler as a Director of the Company. - 12.
+That, in addition to the Option Authority and the Convertible Debenture Authority (as each such terms are defined in the Explanatory Notes), the Directors be generally and unconditionally authorised in accordance with section 551 of the Companies Act 2006 (the 'Act') to exercise all the powers of the Company to allot shares in the Company or grant rights to subscribe for or to convert any security into shares in the Company: - (a) up to an aggregate nominal amount of £2,457,631 being an amount equal to approximately one-third of the issued ordinary share capital of the Company as at the latest practicable date before publication of this Notice; and - (b) comprising equity securities (as defined in section 560(1) of the Act) up to an aggregate nominal amount of £2,457,631 being an amount equal to approximately one-third of the issued ordinary share capital of the Company as at the latest practicable date before publication of this Notice in connection with an offer by way of a rights issue, such authorities to apply until the end of the Company's next AGM after this resolution 12 is passed (or, if earlier, until the close of business on 30 June 2020) unless previously renewed, varied or revoked by the Company in general meeting but, in each case, so that the Company may make offers and enter into agreements before the authority expires which would, or might, require shares to be allotted or rights to subscribe for or to convert any security into shares to be granted after the authority expires, and the Directors may allot shares or grant such rights under any such offer or agreement as if the authority had not expired.
+References in this resolution 12 to the nominal amount of rights to subscribe for or to convert any security into shares (including where such rights are referred to as equity securities as defined in section 560(1) of the Act) are to the nominal amount of shares that may be allotted pursuant to the rights.

-For the purposes of this resolution 14, 'rights issue' means an offer to:
+For the purposes of this resolution 12, 'rights issue' means an offer to: